POLICIES AND PROCEDURES

 SECTION 3 – OPERATING A MONAT BUSINESS

-3.1 - ADHERENCE TO THE MONAT POLICIES AND PROCEDURES
+3.1 - ADHERENCE TO THE MONAT PROGRAM

 Market Partners shall not offer the MONAT opportunity through, or in combination with, any other system, programme, sales tool, or method of marketing other than that specifically set forth in official MONAT literature.
 Market Partners shall not require or encourage other current or prospective Market Partners or VIP Customers to participate in MONAT in any manner that varies from the programme as set forth in official MONAT literature.
 Market Partners shall not require or encourage other current or prospective Market Partners or VIP Customers to execute any agreement or contract other than official MONAT agreements and contracts to become a MONAT Market Partner or VIP Customer.
 Similarly, Market Partners shall not require or encourage other current or prospective Market Partners to make any purchase from, or payment to any individual or other entity to participate in the MONAT Compensation Plan other than those purchases or payments identified as recommended or required in official MONAT literature.